 - Use maple syrup, brown sugar, or coconut sugar instead of honey.

-- Add in grated fresh ginger or garlic to the sauce for even more flavor.
+- Add freshly grated garlic or fresh ginger for deeper flavor.

 Dietary Customizations

-- Gochujang does have gluten in it.
+- Gluten Free: Use tamari or coconut aminos.
+Gochujang does have gluten in it.
 Some specialty stores may carry gluten-free Gochujang, but you can definitely find it online.
+Alternatively you can swap the gochujang paste for gochujaru which is Korean chili powder

 Serving Suggestions

-Storing Leftovers: Bring salmon to room temperature and store in an airtight container for 3 days in the fridge or in a freezer-safe container for up to 3 months.
+Store leftover gochujang salmon in an airtight container for 3 days in the fridge or in a freezer-safe container for up to 3 months.

 More Spicy Korean Dishes You Will Love:

-- Korean Gochujang Chicken with Scallion & Cilantro Chimichurri: Sweet, spicy, and full of umami flavor.
+- Korean Gochujang Chicken with Scallion & Cilantro Chimichurri

 Ingredients